cogdog/ds106bank/README.md

 **To repeat: You should always, always create your "things" via this form, even if you do not allow the public to do so.** The form adds a number of post custom field values necessary to make everything work.
 You can always modify these later, in the editor (making sure you make Custom Fields visible via screen options).

-The one field that you may need to edit is the URL for the example of the assignment, stored as custom field named `fwp_url`.
-If you prefer not to display any example, simply leave the value blank.

 3. Create a new page to **Submit Examples**.
 This form is used to allow visitors to add examples or tutorial for things via a web form.
 The title and content of the page is displayed above the input form.
 To enable the functionality, set the page template to **Submit Example/Tutorial Form**